Skip to content

 Forensic Research Project

 This is completed under the supervision of a research active member of staff.
-The research project is focussed on a forensic topic and can include qualitative, quantitative or mixed methods, all of which are covered on the course.
+The research project is focused on a forensic topic and can include qualitative, quantitative or mixed methods, all of which are covered on the course.
 The journal-style of the final report is designed to develop knowledge in publishing research and presenting information professionally as part of evidence-based practice and skills required for Stage 2 of the route to Chartership.

 Don’t just take our word for it, hear from our students themselves